mochi/mochikit/doc/rst/MochiKit/Async.rst

     a value available, any new callbacks added will be called immediately.

+    If the initial callback value provided to the :mochiref:`Deferred` is omitted, an ``undefined`` value will be passed instead.
+This also happens if a callback or errback function does not return a value.

     There are two other "advanced" details about this implementation that are useful: